Aretha Franklin: Legacy and honors

 Franklin received a star on the Hollywood Walk of Fame in 1979, had her voice declared a Michigan "natural resource" in 1985, and became the first woman inducted into the Rock and Roll Hall of Fame in 1987.
+In 1999, VH1 honored Franklin as the top artist in their 100 Greatest Women of Rock & Roll television special.
 The National Academy of Recording Arts and Sciences awarded her a Grammy Legend Award in 1991, then the Grammy Lifetime Achievement Award in 1994.
 Franklin was a Kennedy Center Honoree in 1994, recipient of the National Medal of Arts in 1999, recipient of the American Academy of Achievement's Golden Plate Award presented by Awards Council member Coretta Scott King, and was bestowed the Presidential Medal of Freedom in 2005 by then President George W. Bush.
 She was inducted into the Michigan Rock and Roll Legends Hall of Fame in 2005, and the Rhythm & Blues Hall of Fame in 2015.
 Franklin became the second woman inducted to the UK Music Hall of Fame in 2005.
 She was the 2008 MusiCares Person of the Year, performing at the Grammys days later.
 In 2019 she was awarded a Pulitzer Prize Special Citation "[f]or her indelible contribution to American music and culture for more than five decades".
 Franklin was the first individual woman to receive a Pulitzer Prize Special Citation.
 At the beginning of her career, Siouxsie Sioux named her as her favourite female singer.

 In 2010 Franklin was ranked first on Rolling Stone magazine's list of the "100 Greatest Singers of All Time" and ninth on their list of "100 Greatest Artists of All Time".
 Following news of Franklin's surgery and recovery in February 2011, the Grammys ceremony paid tribute to the singer with a medley of her classics performed by Christina Aguilera, Florence Welch, Jennifer Hudson, Martina McBride, and Yolanda Adams.
 That same year, she was ranked 19th among the Billboard Hot 100 All-Time top artists.